 Deb Cummingsdcumming@ucalgary.caArea of Expertise: None, although I have researched dozens of countries and interviewed scores of celebrities and academics.
 Mostly, I get to write about what I find interesting.
 Which is, pretty much, everything.
 I am, what some would call, a veteran journalist who has been a reporter, features writer and editor for three decades.
 Half my career has been spent toiling in daily newspapers, the other half in magazines — with a few GAP years in between.
 With a passion for social development issues and travel, I has reported on more than 40 countries.
 Currently serving as publications editor at the University of Calgary, you may also find me teaching journalism at Mount Royal University.
 Along the way I have won more than a dozen Council for Advancement and Support of Education (CASE) awards and am a two-time winner of the Travel Media Association of Canada’s feature writing award.
 I love to read, write, hike, canoe and ski in the mountains.
 I also like to garden and paint, but am rarely effective at either.

-Natalie Gagnondesign@nataliegagnon.caNatalie is a Vancouver-based art director, publication designer, brand strategist + design educator who brings brands, content and minds to life with strategic design, multi-platform publishing and clear communication style.
-With nearly a decade of art direction and marketing experience in the magazine industry (Vancouver, Western Living, Modern Dog, Modern Cat, NUVO, and Montecriso magazines), six years developing and teaching post-secondary design courses for Simon Fraser University and Emily University of Art and Design, and holding a Masters of Graphic Branding and Identity from the London College of Communication, she is well-equipped to solve a diverse variety of communication and learning needs.
-Natalie empowers brands to live their most distinct life and inspires students to be passionate designers.
-Visit nataliegagnon.ca.
+Natalie Gagnondesign@nataliegagnon.caNatalie is a Vancouver-based publication designer, design educator and ceramicist who brings content, minds, and clay to life with strategic design, clear communication style, and artistic focus.
+With nearly a decade of art direction and marketing experience in the magazine industry (Vancouver, Western Living, Modern Dog, Modern Cat, NUVO, and Montecristo magazines), and eight years developing and teaching post-secondary design courses for Simon Fraser University and Emily Carr University of Art and Design, she is well-equipped to solve a diverse variety of communication and learning needs.
+When she’s not covered in clay at the pottery studio, Natalie envisions and designs impactful, iconic content and inspires students to be passionate designers.

-Ian Doigiandoigmedia@gmail.comIan Doig edits and contributes to GrainsWest magazine, the quarterly farming publication of the Alberta Wheat Commission and Alberta Barley.
-The former editor of Fast Forward Weekly, Where Calgary and WestJet Magazine, he has recently written stories covering topics such as rural crime busting, the return of bread, soil improvement trends and Canada’s global grain-marketing efforts.
-He is a long-time judge for the B.C. & Yukon Community News Media Association Ma Murray Awards.
+Ian Doigiandoigmedia@gmail.comIan Doig edits and contributes to GrainsWest magazine, the quarterly agricultural publication of the Alberta Wheat Commission and Alberta Barley.
+In 2020, he was awarded the Star Prize for Print by the International Federation of Agricultural Journalists.
+The former editor of Fast Forward Weekly, Where Calgary and WestJet Magazine, he is a long-time judge for the B.C. & Yukon Community News Media Association Ma Murray Awards.

-Al BonowitzBonowitz.Al@aaa-calif.comAl Bonowitz is editor in chief of AAA member magazines for Hawai‘i and Northern New England (Maine, New Hampshire, and Vermont) and assists with Westways, the Automobile Club of Southern California’s 4.5-million circulation magazine for its Southern California members.
-In addition to visiting his territories twice a year, recent work-related travels included visits to French Polynesia and Toronto.
-In his spare time, he enjoys playing drums, baseball, and reading nonfiction.
-He included his honorarium in the down payment on the unexpected purchase of a 2016 Toyota Corolla when his 2006 model began showing signs of becoming a money pit.
+Al BonowitzBonowitz.Al@aaa-calif.comAl Bonowitz is editor in chief of AAA member magazines for Hawai‘i and Northern New England (Maine, New Hampshire, and Vermont) and assists with Westways, the Automobile Club of Southern California’s 4.65-million circulation magazine for its Southern California members.
+The best part of his job entails learning about his territories by visiting each one twice a year to meet with writers and publicists.
+In his spare time, he enjoys baseball, reading nonfiction, dining, and playing the drums.

 Brett MartinFreelance Illustratorbrettmartin21@gmail.com